Ben Uri has developed a schools' programme that incorporates:

 - Graphic Design and Illustration through the work of Dodo Bürgner

 - Feminism and Gender through the work of Judy Chicago

 These resources can be used to support classroom teaching and museum visits; they are avaialble now as PDFs in the Resources section.

 Schools exhibition at Ben Uri

 At least once a year, the gallery becomes a showcase for some of the fantastic learning projects that have been taking place.
-Please visit the "Past Projects" page for details and see Facebook links.
+Please visit the "Learning Projects" page on the left-hand menu for details and see Facebook links.